WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 06/2023 One paper is accepted by High-dimensional Learning Dynamics Workshop (ICML) 2023, [Graph Neural Networks Provably Benefit from Structural Information: A Feature Learning Perspective]()

 * 05/2023 One paper is accepted by Transactions on Machine Learning Research, [Analyzing Deep PAC-Bayesian Learning with Neural Tangent Kernel: Convergence, Analytic Generalization Bound, and Efficient Hyperparameter Selection](https://openreview.net/pdf?id=nEX2q5B2RQ)

 * 05/2023 One paper is accepted by AutoML 2023.
 [No Free Lunch in Neural Architectures?
-A Joint Analysis of Expressivity, Convergence, and Generalization]
+A Joint Analysis of Expressivity, Convergence, and Generalization]()

 * 03/2023 One paper is accepted by ICLR 2023 workshop, [Towards Understanding Feature Learning in Out-of-Distribution Generalization
 ](https://arxiv.org/abs/2304.11327)